 Access:Easy access at the north of the beach with a short sloping path suitable for wheel chair and push chairs.
 Steps down at the southern end of the beach, not suitable for disabled access.

-Dogs:Dogs banned from Easter Day to 31st October.
+Dogs:Dogs banned from 1st May to 30th September.

-Directions:Croyde Bay is 43 miles from Bude and 50 miles from Exeter.
-There are various routes into North Devon.
-From North Cornwall take the A39 (North Atlantic Highway) past Bude and into North Devon towards Barnstaple.
-Approaching Barnstaple at the Lake Roundabout turn left onto the A361 (signposted to Ilfracombe).
-Alternatively from Exeter take the A377 and approaching Barnstaple at the Bishops Tawton roundabout turn west onto the A361 and continue on the A361 until Lake Roundabout and turn right to continue on the A361 (signposted to Ilfracombe).
-Follow the A361 over the new road bridge over the River Taw and then at the Braunton Road Junction turn left continuing on the A361 (signposted for Braunton and Ilfracombe).
+Directions:Croyde Bay is about 11 miles from Barnstaple in North Devon.
+There are various routes into North Devon to Barnstaple such as the A39 from Cornwall or the A377 from Exeter.
+At Barnstaple take the A361 on the road bridge over the River Taw.
+Then at the Braunton Road Junction turn left continuing on the A361 (signposted for Braunton and Ilfracombe).
 Follow the A361 to Braunton and in Braunton turn left onto the B3231 signposted to Croyde.
 Continue on this road for about 5 miles to Croyde Bay.
 There is a car park at the southern part of Croyde Bay.
 Alternatively drive into Croyde village and turn left (signposted to Croyde Beach).
 Take the next left signposted to Croyde Bay and follow this road to the north of Croyde Bay.